 The Cloud Ensures Availability.

 Cloud infrastructures are designed for versatile distribution and high availability.
 Even when you have so many people working from home and accessing data contemporarily, cloud providers can keep up.
 They take advantage of multiple data centers and shift workloads on the fly to deliver uninterrupted service.
-VPNs, on the other hand, often aren’t ready to scale to that level and shows signs of stress when usage exceeds regular capacity.
+VPNs, on the other hand, often aren’t ready to scale to that level and show signs of stress when usage exceeds regular capacity.

 The Cloud Helps Cut the Upkeep.